 Once you’ve had your fill of Onga Onga, continue on through the town, turning left onto SH50.
 After about 10km, turn right into Makaretu Road.
 A’Deane’s Bush is about 5km down the road on the right, with access through a signposted gate to a car park.
 Walk past the sign & map by the parking area through another gate, past the toilet (on the right) to the bush entrance, where there’s a picnic table.
 There’s a great information panel here, worth a read.

 A’ Deane’s Bush, covering 38ha, is the largest reserve of the three, and is managed as a joint venture between DOC and Friends of A’Deane’s Bush.
-It’s received a lot of work and input over the last two years from both organisations, evident from the facilities and signage that has been installed.
+It’s received a lot of work and input in recent years years from both organisations, evident from the facilities and signage that has been installed.
 The track has been metalled and boardwalked in muddy sections, and a lot of tree planting has been done near the road entrance gate with the involvement of children from the nearby Sherwood School.
 The endangered NZ long-tailed bat is known to inhabit this reserve, and may occasionally be seen at dusk.
 The vegetation is somewhat different to Lindsay Bush, due to the significantly higher rainfall, but contains many of the same tree species, in addition to rewarewa and black beech.

 The track forms a rough loop, and should take about 30 minutes to walk at a leisurely pace.
 However, be prepared to spend a bit more time here, as this small piece of bush contains a huge surprise – one of the largest known totara trees in New Zealand.
 It’s an awe-inspiring example, with an estimated age of 600 years, and underscores the importance of preserving these small areas of native forest as a heritage for future generations.
 Many of the main tree species in the reserve are identified by small signs along the track – keep a lookout for them.
 The track is relatively flat, and should be easily managed by small children.
 The reserve is also actively managed with pest traps and bait stations – please stick to the track and do not disturb or tamper with these, or with any markers, if seen.